Inklingo

 nounA2general

-Use 'dificultad' when referring to the state or quality of being hard to do, understand, or overcome, like a challenging task or problem.
+Use this word when referring to the inherent quality of something being hard to do, understand, or overcome.

 A person looking at a very complex, large puzzle piece while trying to figure out where it fits.